-On January 1, 2010 the Company entered into a consulting agreement with a holding company solely owned by Mr. Lee, at an annual fee of \$16,000 (as amended).
+On January 1, 2010, the Company entered into a consulting agreement with a holding company solely owned by Mr. Lee, at an annual fee of \$16,000 (as amended).
 On November 6, 2012 this agreement was terminated and on November 7, 2012 a new consulting agreement was entered into (aggregately, referred to as previously disclosed, as the Mau Agreement).
-On April 7, 2015 the Mau Agreement was terminated, and the Company entered into the Linx Agreement.
+On April 7, 2015 the Mau Agreement was terminated, and the Company entered into the Old Linx Agreement.
+On October 9, 2018 the Old Linx Agreement was replaced with the New Linx Agreement for an indefinite term, and provides for: (1) consulting fees, with up to \$36,600 per year annual increases during fiscal years 2020 to 2022, at the discretion of the Board; (2) bonus, based on the criteria disclosed above under Bonus Compensation; (3) up to 3,000,000 Common Shares upon meeting certain milestone targets described in the New Linx Agreement; (4) Options; (5) health and dental benefits; and (6) vacation pay.
 For further information regarding Mr. Lee's consulting agreements with the Company, refer to the disclosure under Summary Compensation Table.

-The Linx Agreement is for an indefinite term and may be terminated by the Company for any reason other than for cause upon 90 days' written notice.
-The Company has the option of paying the consulting fees due under the Linx Agreement for that 90-day period in lieu thereof.
-Mr. Lee's consulting agreement with the Company also provides that in the event the Linx Agreement is terminated as a result of, or within six months following, a significant change in the affairs of the Company such as a take-over bid, change of control of the Board, the sale, exchange or other disposition of a majority of the outstanding Common Shares, the merger or amalgamation or other corporate restructuring of the Company in a transaction or series of transactions in which the Company's shareholders receive less than 51% of outstanding Common Shares of the new or continuing company (a "Change of Control"), Mr. Lee shall receive from the Company within 30 days, a payment equivalent to two years' worth of his regular annual consulting fees (currently \$420,000).
-In the event Mr. Lee's consulting agreement is terminated as a result of a Change in Control, all of his rights to any stock options he holds shall be governed by the provisions of his stock option agreements with the Company.
+The New Linx Agreement is for an indefinite term and may be terminated by the Company for any reason other than for cause upon 90 days' written notice.
+The Company has the option of paying the consulting fees due under the New Linx Agreement for that 90-day period in lieu thereof.
+In such case, provided the Company successfully raises through one or more equity financing(s) undertaken after the commencement of the New Linx Agreement: (a) total gross aggregate proceeds of less than \$25,000,000, the Company will pay a termination payment to him of \$1,000,000; or (b) total gross aggregate proceeds of more than \$25,000,000, the Company will pay a termination payment to him of \$1,600,000.
+Mr. Lee's consulting agreement with the Company also provides that in the event the New Linx Agreement is terminated as a result of, or within six months following, a significant change in the affairs of the Company such as a take-over bid, Change of Control of the Board, the sale, exchange or other disposition of a majority of the outstanding Common Shares, the merger or amalgamation or other corporate restructuring of the Company in a transaction or series of transactions in which the Company's shareholders receive less than 51% of outstanding Common Shares of the new or continuing company (a "Change of Control"), Mr. Lee shall receive from the Company within 30 days, a payment equivalent to two years' worth of his regular annual consulting fees (currently \$336,000).
+In the event Mr. Lee's consulting agreement is terminated as a result of a Change of Control all of his rights to any Options he holds shall be governed by the provisions of his stock option agreements with the Company.